 7) Père Lachaise Cemetery

 The biggest cemetery of Paris, the Père Lachaise cemetery is also one of the most famous in the world.

 Many celebrities are buried here such as Edith Piaf, Eugène Delacroix, Jim Morrison, Oscar Wilde, Jean de la Fontaine or Molière.

-You will then be able to pay your respects to these icons.
+You will be able to pay your respects to these famous figures.

 Access: 16, rue du Repos, 75020 Paris.
 Metro Philippe Auguste (line 2)